PavelShturm85/19_site_generator/README.md

 # Quickstart
 **Ways to use:**
 - Have to use  module `site_generator.py` after `python3`.
-  - This is create site in path `/pages`
+  - This is create site in path `/site`
+  - After make change in `template.html` or `/articles/`,site auto recreate.

 Example of script launch on Linux, Python 3.5: